MarionMcG/Python-Project-2018/README.md

   * I then viewed these distributions along the same intervals of the x and y axes.
 * After running my program Scatter.py, it was clear that petal length and petal width correlate strongly.
 I began to consider if it would be possible to get an equation for length with respect to width.
 So,
   * I calculated r squared and p values to get a bettter indication of correlation.
-  * I got the slope of the line of best fit, and used the slope y-intercept methodd to find its equation.
+  * I got the slope of the line of best fit, and used the slope y-intercept method to find its equation.

 ## How to Run my Code
 Clone or download this repository to the desired directory of your machine.
 You can now open each program in Visual Studio Code or run from command prompt, if and only if, Python is in your PATH.